allangood/rtlamr2mqtt/README.md

   ha_autodiscovery: true
   # Home Assistant auto-discovery topic
   ha_autodiscovery_topic: homeassistant
+  # Base topic to send status and updates
+  base_topic: rtlamr
   # By default, leaving host, port, user, and password unset will tell
   # rtlamr2mqtt to use the default home assistant mqtt settings for those
   # options.
 If needed, you can override these default settings: